AbrSergey/Easy-Posting/syntaxdocument.md

 # The main idea

 The idea of this syntax is to combine the best parts of HTML, Markdown and normal document writage.
-To create components/section, you simply use the trigger '#' and add the name of the component afterwards.
-Everything written beneath a trigger will be added to the sectio until a new trigger is used.
+To create components/section, you simply use the trigger '#' and the name of the component.
+Everything written beneath the trigger will be added to the sectio until a new trigger is used.

 Read through the document to see usage examples.